 - a.
 The Grantee agrees it will defend, indemnify and hold harmless the County, its officers and employees against any and all liability, loss, costs, damages, and expenses which the County, its officers, or employees may hereafter sustain, incur, or be required to pay arising out of the negligent or willful acts or omissions of the Contractor/Consultant in the performance of this agreement. - b.
-The Grantee agrees that in order to protect itself, as well as the County, under the indemnity provisions set forth above, it will at all times during the term of this Agreement, keep in force the following insurance protection in the limits specified: - 1.
-Commercial General Liability/Professional Liability with contractual liability coverage in the amount of the County's tort liability limits set forth in Minnesota Statute 466.04 and as amended from time to time. - 2.
-Automobile coverage in the amount of the County's tort liability limits set forth in Minnesota Statute 466.04 and as amended from time to time. - 3.
+The Grantee agrees that in order to protect itself, as well as the County, under the indemnity provisions set forth above, it will at all times during the term of this Agreement, keep in force the following insurance protection in the limits specified: - Commercial General Liability with Contractual liability coverage in the amount of \$1,500,000 per occurrence with a \$3,000,000 aggregate.
+An excess or umbrella liability policy may be used in conjunction with primary coverage limits to meet the minimum limit requirements. - 2.
+Automobile coverage in the amount of \$1,500,000 on a combined single limit basis and include hired and non-owned. - 3.
 Worker's Compensation in statutory amount. (if applicable)